emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Bomb
 1 action\
 You throw a bomb at a a target within 20m of you.
 Make an Ranged Strike.
 You can use either Might or Dexterity for this attack (your choice).
 On a hit, the target takes 1d8 Bludgeoning damage and 1d8 Fire damage.
-Regardless of if you hit or not, it and each creature and unattended object within 4m of it takes 2 Fire damage.
-This damage increases by 1 when you reach 4th level and 8th level.
-If you have both hands free when making this Strike, increase the damage to 1 Bludgeoning damage and 1d10 Fire damage.
+The target and each creature and unattended object within 4m of it also takes 2 Fire damage on a hit..
+This damage increases by 1 when you reach 5th level and every 5 levels after that.

+If you have both hands free when making this Strike, increase the damage to 1d10 Bludgeoning damage and 1d10 Fire damage.

 ### Brutal Shove
 Push\